npm/pacote/README.md

 described below.
 Run `pacote -h` to learn more.

 ```
-Pacote - The JavaScript Package Handler, v10.0.0
+Pacote - The JavaScript Package Handler, v10.1.1

 Usage:

   pacote resolve <spec>
-    Fesolve a specifier and output the fully resolved target
+    Resolve a specifier and output the fully resolved target
+    Returns integrity and from if '--long' flag is set.

   pacote manifest <spec>
     Fetch a manifest and print to stdout